WGLab/LinkedSV/README.md

 ## <a name="Citation"></a> Citation
 If you use LinkedSV in your work, please cite:
 > Li Fang, Charlly Kao, Michael V Gonzalez, Fernanda A Mafra, Renata Pellegrino da Silva, Mingyao Li, Soren Wenzel, Katharina Wimmer, Hakon Hakonarson, Kai Wang.
-LinkedSV: Detection of mosaic structural variants from linked-read exome and genome sequencing data. bioRxiv 409789; doi: https://doi.org/10.1101/409789
+LinkedSV: Detection of mosaic structural variants from linked-read exome and genome sequencing data. *Nature Communications*, 10:5585, 2019

 ## <a name="Getting_Help"></a> Getting Help